 Factories and the Rise of the Working ClassAmsterdam, Netherlands

-In the quirky neighbourhood of the Pipe memories of the past abound.
+A self-guided audio tour in Amsterdam’s quirky neighborhood of the Pipe memories of the past abound.
 The voices of the people that shaped its transformation from a rural polder to an industrial zone form a miscellaneous mosaic.
 Follow the steps of the factory workers through 19th and 20th century Pipe district and discover the most decisive moments in Amsterdam’s development.

 1. SarphatiparkThe Sarphatipark is a is a green oasis in the middle of the Pipe district.
 It is named after physician, urban planner, and philanthropist, Samuel Sarphati who devoted his entire life to the makeover of the area.